samuel-dynes/urlShortenerHibernateImplementation/README.md

 ### Benefits of this approach
 In general this is designed to emphasise a couple of key architectural concerns:

 **Modularity**: Each component is organized into separate classes, promoting code modularity and maintainability.

 **Ease of Extension**: The modular design allows easy extension of functionality without impacting existing code.

 **Database Abstraction**: The use of Hibernate provides a convenient and abstracted way to interact with the database.
+I might not know hibernate at all but JPA is JPA and I definitely prefer that over a mishmash of direct SQL

 **Focused Responsibility and Separation of Concerns**: The UrlResource class focuses on handling HTTP requests, while the actual URL shortening logic is encapsulated in the UrlShortenService class to give one example.
 This separation of concerns simplifies code maintenance and enhances readability.

 ### Areas of improvement